AlextheYounga/us-federal-code/usc/title-25-indians/chapter-14-miscellaneous/frontmatter.md

 443c.
 Emergency plan for Indian safety and health.

-443d.
-Service of traditional foods in public facilities.

 444 to 449.
 Repealed.

 #### SUBCHAPTER II—INDIAN SELF-DETERMINATION AND EDUCATION ASSISTANCE ####